rochus-keller/LisaPascal/Readme.md

 - [x] resolve qualifiers by type for navigation of record fields
 - [x] precompiled binary versions for main platforms
 - [x] Module detail outline view
-- [ ] MC68000 assembler integrated with code model and symbol navigation
+- [x] MC68000 assembler integrated with code model and symbol navigation (Work in Progress)

 #### Features in evaluation